MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/How-to--Change-Which-Layout-is-Currently-Used-on-a-Report.md

   - ru-ru
   - sv-se
 ---
-# How to: Change Which Layout is Currently Used on a Report
+# How to Change the Report Layout in Dynamics NAV
 This procedure describes how to change the layout that is used by a report.
 A report can be set up with more than one report layout, which you can then switch among as needed.

  Depending on the layouts that are available for a report, you can choose to use a built-in RDLC report layout, a built-in Word report layout, or a custom layout.
 For more information about RDLC and Word report layouts, built-in and custom layouts, and more, see [Managing Report Layouts](managing-report-layouts.md).